Processo di stampaggio a iniezione di piccoli lotti per parti di prodotti: Una guida pratica alla precisione & Efficienza

 Design FeatureDettagli chiaveWhy It Matters for Small Batches

-Gate TypesEdge gate (parti semplici), pinpoint gate (piccolo, parti precise), submarine gate (hidden gates for aesthetics)Choose the simplest gate possible (PER ESEMPIO., edge gate) to reduce mold cost—complex gates add $500–$2,000 to tooling.
+Gate TypesEdge gate (parti semplici), pinpoint gate (piccolo, parti precise), submarine gate (hidden gates for aesthetics)Choose the simplest gate possible (per esempio., edge gate) to reduce mold cost—complex gates add $500–$2,000 to tooling.

-VentingSmall channels (0.02–0,05 mm) to release air during injectionPrevents air bubbles (a top defect in small batches)—bad vents ruin 10–15% of parts.
+VentingSmall channels (0.02–0.05mm) to release air during injectionPrevents air bubbles (a top defect in small batches)—bad vents ruin 10–15% of parts.

-Per la punta: Use Mold Flow Analysis Early
+Pro Tip: Use Mold Flow Analysis Early

 3. Injection Molding Equipment: Choose Machines That Fit Your Batch Size